greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 2. Templates
 3. Markdown parser

 Firstly, design.
-It mainly boils down to learning CSS and practicing your skills of creating beautiful layouts.
+It mainly boils down to [learning CSS][learn CSS] and practicing your skills of creating beautiful layouts.
 But you don't need to be exceptionally good at it, look at this blog, you can definitely do better even without tryharding.